citp/privacy-policy-historical/e/eb/ebs/ebscohost.com.md

 **Changes to Privacy Policy**

 We will notify you of changes to this Privacy Policy by posting an updated policy on this page.
 You agree that continued use of the Websites is an acknowledgment and consent to any terms contained in this Privacy Policy, current at the time of use.
-If we make any material changes we will notify you by means of a notice on this Website prior to the change becoming effective.
+If we make any material changes, we will notify you by means of a notice on this Website (such as a banner or pop-up) prior to the changes becoming effective and provide you with the ability to consent to these changes (such as an "I agree" or "OK" button, or a prominent statement indicating the changes are in effect and continued use of the Services signifies consent).
 We encourage you to periodically review this page for the latest information on our privacy practices.

 **Miscellaneous**